 Outman hits grand slam to propel Dodgers to 7-3 victory over Twins

+James Outman has struggled since being named the National League's Rookie of the Month in April.
+The Dodgers outfielder though showed signs of possibly getting back to his earlier form with a big game Wednesday.

-James Outman hit a go-ahead grand slam in the seventh inning and the Los Angeles Dodgers rallied for a 7-3 victory over the Minnesota Twins on Wednesday.
+The outfielder hit a go-ahead grand slam in the seventh inning as the Dodgers rallied for a 7-3 victory over the Minnesota Twins.

+"It felt good to finally come through in a big spot," Outman said.
+"I'm glad that we got the go-ahead run right there in that situation.
+The grand slam was kind of like the cherry on top."

 Byron Buxton and Joey Gallo homered for the Twins, who dropped two of the three in a matchup of division leaders.